Agency Coordination

 - Combined Technical Advisory Committee/Public Advisory Committee meetings.

-- Combined advisory committee meetings can be effective in small communities, in communities with limited participation, and in cases where each group understanding the perspectives of the other is beneficial to achieving consensus.
+- Combined committee meetings can be effective in small communities, communities with limited participation, and in cases where each group's understanding of the perspectives of the other is beneficial to achieving consensus.
 However, there are several challenges to combining these groups: Technical Advisory Committee members are typically available during the day while Public Advisory Committee members are typically available at night; some Technical Advisory Committee members may not be comfortable speaking openly in front of some Public Advisory Committee members on potentially sensitive issues and vice versa; and some Public Advisory Committee members may not be comfortable with the technical nature of the discussions.